Carlos081023/Carlos-Portfolio/README.md

   * Removing duplicates.
   * Handling missing or blank values.

 Data integrity is crucial to accurate analysis.
-The complete data cleaning process is documented in the file [here](.
+The complete data cleaning process is documented in the data cleaning file attached.

 ## Data Analysis and Visualizations